Aish47/MTech_Project/Speed_Bump_Detection/Exp2_Training _Merged_Dataset/README.md

 ## Observation

-* Model 4 and 5 give the perfromance when trained on more robust distribution of dataset.
+* Model 4 and 5 perfromance shown above when trained on more robust distribution of dataset.
 The models have slight dip in performance compared to Exp 1.
-* Data Augmentation performed and trained on this dataset - performacne improved.
+* Data Augmentation performed and trained on this dataset - performance improved.
 * Model 5 is able to detect marked speed bumps but still there is problem in detecting some unmarked speed bumps.
 * The number of false detection or misclassification is comparatively less compared to Exp 1 models.